Ghelder/holbertonschool-low_level_programming/variables_if_else_while/README.md

 ## 6. Prints numbers in base 10, in ascii format.
 ## 7. Print the alphabet backwards.
 ## 8. Prints numbers in base 16.
+## 9. Prints all possible combinations of single-digit numbers.